 THE FIRST ITEM ON YOUR TO DO LIST: GET YOUR TEAM TO DO STUFF

 As you scale your business, be aware that you’re the one who is trying to replace yourself.
-You need to practice honing your courage to let go and find people who can handle some of your To Do’s.
+You need to practice honing your courage to let go and find people who can handle some of your To Do’s, which is a key sign of a good leader.
 This will enable you to make a priority of exercising, eating right, and getting enough sleep, so you can experience the ultimate freedom: long-term good health.

 The goal is to free yourself from the day-to-day, be able to step away for a month or two instead of a day or two, and have your business continue to grow with the team and systems you now have in place.
 If you’re overworked and stressed out, it’s because you’re working in the business and not on the business—and that must change.
 Not sure what to let go of…or who will take care of it?
 Download this worksheet and watch the accompanying training video to figure out what you’ll delegate and to who.